 Synthetic End-to-End Monitoring

 With this in mind, it is very important that you maximize your revenue potential throughout the whole Holiday Shopping season by ensuring that at any given moment your end-to-end user experience performs as it should.
 You need to start from basics like:

 1. Checking that your app can be found and downloaded from Google Play and Apple App Store without any issues on most common devices.

 2. Checking that the latest version of your app you have on the app stores communicates flawlessly with the current version of your production back end.

-3. Checking that the most typical use cases work always: Creating new account, logging in, purchasing and upgrade/downgrade of subscription levels.
+3. Checking that the most typical use cases work always: Creating a new account, logging in, purchasing and upgrading/downgrading your subscription levels.

 4. Check the response times for most common use cases described above.

 5. Do this automatic check routine often – ideally every 10-15 minutes.

 It is fairly easy to set up this kind of monitoring routine on your CI system by using Bitbar Jenkins plugin and by utilizing the automation scripts created in Step 1: Functional and Compatibility testing and Step 2: Performance and Load testing.
 The point is that you just select the scripts that test the most common use cases, add some scripts for fetching the latest version of your app from app store and you just configure your CI system to run these infrequent intervals against your production back-end to ensure that everything is in sync and everything works.
 This way you will also get live feedback that all systems that you are integrating with (such as payment systems) work as well.